HCL-TECH-SOFTWARE/voltscript-voltmx-middleware/docs/topicguides/boilerplate.md

 # Understanding the boilerplate

 The **Foundry boilerplate** snippet provides the boilerplate code for a VoltScript integration service in Foundry.
-It's also used for preprocessors and postprocessors.

---8<-- "prepost.md"

 ## Boilerplate snippet